 My interest in the built environment began with work as a carpenter and builder in the United States, where I grew up.
 I studied sustainability and architectural theory for a liberal arts degree at Hampshire College in Amherst, MA (USA).
 This strengthened my interest in environmental design and led to a new interest in the complexity of constructing energy efficient and 'green' buildings.
 After several years work in conventional and green construction in the USA and the UK, I earned my MSc in Theory and Practice of Sustainable Design from the Welsh School of Architecture at Cardiff University.

-The research examines insulation retrofits in constructions of a range of age and typology.
-Conventional as well as niche and near-market insulation materials are included in the research.
+The research draws on participant observation, direct observation, unstructured and semi-structured interviewing to build theory through thematic analysis.
 Broader contexts of the research include knowledge transfer and exchange, social network theory and actor network theory, and science and technology studies.

-Discussion presented in this study will include the significance of research findings for training and learning, skills development, and certification of installers.
-Also included in discussion are the implications of the findings for revision of government policy and building regulations and standards.
+Discussion presented in this study will highlight potential explanations for discrepancies in SWI performance, costs and maintenance requirements.
+It will also include the significance of research findings for training, skills development, and certification of installers.
+Finally, the discussion will ask what implications the research presents for government policy, building regulations and industry standards.